Unearthed

 S3E16 - Os

-• WALTER in 'Unearthed': "I propose that Rusk's murder and Lisa's rebirth happened simultaneously.
+"I propose that Rusk's murder and Lisa's rebirth happened simultaneously.
 In fact, it was his suddenly dispatched energy which jumpstarted the girl's body and brought her back to life."

-This is similar to William Bell's 'Soul Magnets' experiment that was enacted in 'Os'.
+This is similar to William Bell's 'Soul Magnets' experiment that was enacted in "Os".

-WALTER about Bell in 'Os': "I know he's dead, I know that.
+"I know he's dead, I know that.
 But maybe we can bring him back.
 Look, one of his research projects.
 He posits here that a person's soul or consciousness continues to live on after death.
 And all it needs is a vessel or a host to return to."